innovationOUtside/tm129-robotics2020/00_Robot_Lab/Section_00_01.md

 * manipulate simple programs in RoboLab (e.g. modify the programs to give different behaviours and write your own simple robot control programs).

-If you already know something about computer programming or robotics you will have the opportunity to go further than this.
+If you already know something about computer programming or robotics we will also provide you with links to various extension activities that you can use to develop your skill further.

+Note that the purpose of these activities is *not* to teach you how to write code in the Python programming language specifically, nor to provide you with an introductory course in computer programming in general.
+Instead, the intention is show you how we can use building blocks of code to programme a simple simulated robot in order to perform a range of simple tasks.
+The *programming* task is often more to do with decomposing a problem into simple steps we know how to do than it is writing syntactically correct Python code.
+So if something new appears in one of the programmes we provide you with in an unexplained way, *DON'T PANIC*.
+Accept it as a black box that does *something*, and go with it; a fuller explanation will often appear later.

 The lab sessions each week consist of exercises using a simulated robot.
 The simulated robot is based on a small mobile robot with a number of sensors.
 Robots like this are available at low cost and many are within the reach of amateur enthusiasts.

-RoboLab is accessed using a Jupyter environment presented via a web browser.
+RoboLab itself is accessed using a Jupyter environment presented via a web browser.
 Many activities are presented through interactive Jupyter notebooks and make use of a simple graphical robot simulator.

 ### The Jupyer Notebook Environment